 Approximately speaking, the cost of a Basic All on 4dental implant treatment, made in Acrylic for a top or bottom jaw, starts from $25,000*.
 Please book a complimentary dental implant solution consultation with our dental specialist for a more accurate quote.
 If you’d like to learn more, have a read of our article about All on 4.

 Read more on why we don’t quote prices without physically seeing patients. *Pricing guide only – information is up to date for 2022

 Aria Dental’s Complimentary Consultations

 We offer a complimentary All on 4 dental implant consultation.
 The consultation includes your appointment, an examination, and any x-rays or diagnostics required by our dentist to complete a detailed dental treatment plan.
 An All-on-4 consultation can cost up to $750 at other implant clinics.

 What is Osseointegration?

 Osseointegration is where a direct structural and functional connection between the living jaw bone and the surface of a load-carrying implant is made.
-After a dental implant is placed into the jawbone, the bone grows right up to the implant surface, stabilising the implant without any other soft tissues or fibres between the jaw bone and implant.
+After All on 4 dental implants are placed into the jawbone, the bone grows right up to the implant surface, stabilising the implant without any other soft tissues or fibres between the jawbone and implant.
 A strong bond is a key to the All on 4 teeth replacement solutions.

 What is Jaw Bone Resorption?